AQRyu/2auth/ui-tests/README.md

 ## ✅ What This Tests

-Your frontend is validated for:
+Your UI is validated for:

 - 🔐 **Security** - Login, TOTP, form validation
 - 📱 **Responsiveness** - Works on all device sizes